 Before you decide to start a group, do research to see if one already exists in your category.
 You may be able to join an established group.
 This might be a better choice than starting your own.
 If an appropriate group does not exist, it may be time to start your own.

-Steps of Buying Groups
+Drawbacks to Buying Groups

 The first step to starting a buying group is to find other business owners that need the same help you do.
 You need to reach people outside of your area that is not competition.
-These potential members to meet certain criteria and agree to your group terms.
+These potential members meet certain criteria and agree to your group terms.

 Once you’ve gathered your initial members, you all need to decide on what products to buy and which providers you want to use.
 You and the other members need to set up and organize the group.
 This can include all bank accounts needed, a Board of Directors, and other details needed for your group to be successful.
 Once everything is organized, you can register your group and begin saving.